|Values are valid only on day of printing.|

 See HIV Testing Algorithm (Fourth Generation Screening Assay) Including Follow-up of Reactive HIV Rapid Serologic Test Results in Special Instructions.

 Diagnosis of HIV-1 and/or HIV-2 infection in cadaveric or hemolyzed serum specimens from asymptomatic patients with or without risk factors for HIV infection (assay kit is FDA-approved for testing cadaveric or hemolyzed blood specimens)

-A negative HIV-1/-2 antibody EIA screen result indicates the absence of HIV-1 or HIV-2 infection.
-However, for specimens that are reactive by the rapid HIV antibody tests, confirmatory testing by HV1WB / HIV-1 Antibody Confirmation by Western Blot, Serum is recommended even if the EIA results are negative.
+A negative HIV-1/-2 antibody EIA screen result usually indicates the absence of HIV-1 or HIV-2 infection.
+However, for specimens that are reactive by the rapid HIV antibody tests, confirmatory testing is recommended even if the EIA results are negative.

 This test is not offered as a screening or confirmatory test for blood donor specimens.

 This test is not offered for maternal or newborn HIV screening for specimens originating in New York.

 The predictive value of a reactive (or positive) test is highly dependent on the prevalence of HIV infection in the population tested; the lower the prevalence of HIV infection, the lower the positive predictive value of the test.

 Negative results should be evaluated cautiously if the patient has clinical symptoms and/or a history of high-risk behavior for HIV infection.
-The CDC recommends confirmatory testing by Western blot on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.
+The CDC recommends confirmatory testing on serum specimens that are reactive by the rapid HIV antibody tests, even if the initial EIA results are negative.

 Screening and confirmatory tests for HIV-1/-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 18 months of age).
 Reactive and confirmed positive antibody test results in infants during this period may indicate passive transfer of maternal HIV antibodies.
 Diagnosis of HIV infection in newborns and infants up to 18 months should be made by virologic tests, such as detection of HIV-1 DNA or RNA (HIVP / HIV-1 DNA and RNA Qualitative Detection by PCR, Plasma) or HIV-1 RNA (HIVDQ / HIV-1 RNA Detection and Quantification, Plasma).